 Bayes factors

 The intuitive way Bayesian approaches allow you to quantify relative support for different models/hypotheses, including those in which there is no effect, is a major advantage.
 This takes the form of the Bayes factor, which is a likelihood ratio conveying the relative likelihood of the observed data under one hypothesis versus another.
 E.g., you might have a Bayes factor of 5 indicating the data are 5x more likely under the alternative hypothesis than the null hypothesis (and the inverse will of course give you the ratio corresponding to the opposite).
 These analyses can be conducted in JASP or using various R packages (e.g., BayesFactor).
+For a comprehensive course on Bayesian statistics more generally, see Richard McElreath’s Statistical Rethinking.

 Disseminating and Communicating Results